Graduate Program (2021-2023)

 Program Requirements: 8 courses (24 credit hours) are required for the degree in addition to an Active Learning and Research course (6 credits) described as follows: This course entails an internship placement and an Active Learning Report.
 The latter report is analytical and is equivalent to a thesis.
 It requires students to combine the theory learnt from the lectures and the experience acquired throughout the Internship.

 The major is strongly supported by and linked to AIW .

 Fostering resilience & wellbeing in post-Arab Spring Societies: Pathways & Opportunities

 Overview: The M.A.
 Program in International Affairs seeks to prepare students to become effective professionals and leaders in national and international institutions while upholding the highest intellectual and ethical standards; dedication to public service and international cooperation; and understanding among people.
 An M.A. in International Affairs prepares students for a variety of professions including diplomacy, work in international organizations, journalism, research, and politics.
-In addition, many graduates also pursue Doctoral degrees in Lebanon, Europe, and North America.
+Besides, many graduates also pursue Doctoral degrees in Lebanon, Europe, and North America.